 In-Place Archiving in Exchange Server helps you regain control of your organization's messaging data by eliminating the need for personal store (.pst) files and allowing users to store messages in an archive mailbox.
 The archive mailbox is an additional mailbox that's enabled for a user's primary mailbox.
-The archive mailbox is accessible in Outlook and Outlook on the web.
+The archive mailbox is accessible in Outlook and Outlook on the web (formerly known as Outlook Web App).
 Users can view an archive mailbox and move or copy messages between their primary mailbox and their archive mailbox.

 You can provision a user's archive mailbox on the same mailbox database as the user's primary mailbox, a different mailbox database on the same Mailbox server, or on a mailbox database on a different Mailbox server in the same Active Directory site.
 In Exchange hybrid deployments, you can also provision a cloud-based archive mailbox for primary mailboxes located in your on-premises organization.

 The following table lists the client applications that can be used to access archive mailboxes.

 Office 365 ProPlus

 Outlook 2013 or later

 Outlook on the web